-- The MIC connector is in the hole and its flange is not caught behind the panel.
-The flange should be slightly above the panel as shown.
-It may be a snug fit requiring you to press it into place.
-If the MIC connector refuses to fit through the hole in the front panel, use a sharp tool to carefully remove the paint from the inside edge where the connector is binding against the hole.
-Work from the inside of the front panel to avoid damaging the paint on the front edge of the MIC connector hole. - The LEDs above the four controls under the LCD display and above the control in the lower right corner of the panel are positioned in their openings.
-If necessary, gently adjust the position of the LEDs.
+Ensure the flange on the MIC connector is not caught behind the panel.
+The flange should be slightly above the panel as shown all the way around its circumference as shown in Figure 40.
+It may be a snug fit requiring you to press it into place, pushing on the back of the connector.
+If the connector refuses to fit through the hole in the front panel, use a sharp tool to carefully remove the paint from the inside edge where the connector is binding against the hole.
+Work from the inside of the front panel to avoid damaging the paint on the front edge of the MIC connector hole.

-Secure the front panel to the board with a 4-40 3/16" (4.8 mm) black flat head screw above the control opening near the right end and a 1/2" (13mm) nut and inside tooth lock washer on each concentric pot bushing near the left end as shown.
+Secure the front panel to the board with a 4-40 3/16" (4.8 mm) black flat head screw (SS) above the control opening near the right end and a 1/2" (13mm) nut and inside tooth lock washer on each concentric pot bushing near the left end as shown.
 Tighten the screw and nuts only until you feel firm resistance.
 Be very careful not to scratch the front panel.